- Click to create a new rule.

 Select the Primary object type for your rule.
 The primary object type is the object type that will be used in your triggers (will be triggering your rule).
 You can change it only if the rule does not yet have any triggers or actions.

-- ID of a rule is its unique number and it might be needed, for example, when starting the rule from a custom web form.
+- ID of a rule is its unique number.
 ID is automatically assigned to a rule when it is saved for the first time.
 You cannot change it.

 - Select an automation type from the Type list.
 The following automation types are available now: